zulip/zulip/templates/zerver/api/incoming-webhooks-walkthrough.md

 ```

+`{!create-bot-construct-url.md!}` and `{!congrats.md!}` are examples of
-`{!congrats.md!}` is an example of a Markdown macro.
-Zulip has a macro-based
+a Markdown macro.
+Zulip has a macro-based Markdown/Jinja2 framework that
-Markdown/Jinja2 framework that includes macros for common instructions in
+includes macros for common instructions in Zulip's webhooks/integrations
-Zulip's webhooks/integrations documentation.
+documentation.

 See
 [our guide on documenting an integration][integration-docs-guide]